joekk13/MECA470_Project/README.md

    -<i>N</i> = 6 <br>
    -<i>J</i> = 5 <br>
    -<i>fi</i> has 1 for each individual value since all the joints are prismatic joints (sum = 5) <br>
- We can conclude that the gantry crane that carries the two articulated robots has 5 Degrees of Freedom.<br> <p>
+It is concluded that the gantry crane that carries the two articulated robots has 5 Degrees of Freedom.<br> <p>

  For the second system, which includes the <b>"ABB IRB 4600"</b>, the DoF are calculated: